klemetsson/stratux-zero/README.md

 ### Customizing

-The image can be customized by passing variables into the `packer build`.
+The image can be customized by passing variables to the `packer build` command.

-To enable SSH access, run:
+**Build with SSH access enabled:**

 ```bash
 sudo packer build -var enable_ssh=true src/stratux-zero-image